Regional, national, and international mechanisms

 Maud Borensztein

-After a post-doc at Cambridge University (UK) and two years as a research fellow at the Institut Curie in Paris, Maud Borensztein joins the IGMM (UM, CNRS) in December 2020.
-Supported by MUSE and FRM and ATIP-AVENIR funds, she is starting up her team and funding work to better understand the epigenetic mechanism of X chromosome reactivation in female germ cells (oocyte).
+After completing a postdoctoral fellowship at the University of Cambridge (UK) and spending two years as a research fellow at the Institut Curie in Paris, Maud Borensztein joined the IGMM (UM, CNRS) in December 2020.
+Supported by MUSE and FRM and ATIP-AVENIR funds, she is setting up her team and financing work aimed at better understanding the epigenetic mechanism of X chromosome reactivation in female germ cells (oocytes).

 Jakub GRUSZCZYK

-Jakub GRUSZCZYK, ATIP-AVENIR winner, will be joining UMR CBS (UM, CNRS, Inserm) in December 2020 to take up a junior chair in environmental health issues.
-His research project focuses on the structural characterization and function of the signaling pathway involved in the detoxification of chemical pollutants in humans.
+Jakub GRUSZCZYK, ATIP-AVENIR award winner, joined the CBS joint research unit (UM, CNRS, Inserm) in December 2020 to take up a junior chair focusing on issues related to environmental health.
+His research project focuses on the structural characterization and functioning of the signaling pathway involved in the detoxification of chemical pollutants in humans.
 More information coming soon.

 Karim MAJZOUB

-Karim MAJZOUB, currently a researcher in the Marie Skłodowska-Curie program (Inserm), has been awarded the ATIP-AVENIR 2020 prize.
-He will join the IGMM (UM, CNRS) in July 2021 to set up and lead a team that will focus on original research targeting interactions between the viral genome (DNA for HBV, RNA for HDV) and the cellular proteins required for replication and persistence of these viruses in the hepatocyte.
+Karim MAJZOUB, currently a researcher in the Marie Skłodowska-Curie program (Inserm), is the winner of the 2020 ATIP-AVENIR award.
+He will join the IGMM (UM, CNRS) in July 2021 to set up and lead a team that will focus its work on original research targeting the interactions between viral genomes (DNA for HBV, RNA for HDV) and cellular proteins necessary for the replication and persistence of these viruses in hepatocytes.

 Attractiveness of MOPGA researchers in partnership with the State and the Occitanie Region